-Initiative Mitigation Initiative Applies to New and/or Existing Structures Hazard(s) Mitigated Winter Goals Met Lead and Support Agencies Estimated Benefits Estimated Cost Sources of Funding where Timeline Priority Mitigation Category CRS Category Weather available Lafayette- 7 When it comes time to replacing the roof of the Township DPW facility, current snow load standards will be incorporated into the design of the roof.
-Existing Severe Winter Weather 2, 6 DPW Medium Medium to High Municipal Budget Long Term Medium SIP PP Lafayette- Work with the County to upgrade culverts along Decker and Snover Roads.
+Initiative Mitigation Initiative Applies to New and/or Existing Structures Hazard(s) Mitigated Winter Goals Met Lead and Support Agencies Estimated Benefits Estimated Cost Sources of Funding where Timeline Priority Mitigation Category CRS Category When it comes time to replacing Weather available Lafayette-7 (old #2) When it comes time to replacing the roof of the Township DPW facility, current snow load standards will be incorporated into the design of the roof.
+Existing Severe Winter Weather 2, 6 DPW Medium Medium to High Municipal Budget Long Term Medium SIP PP Lafayette- 8 (old #8) Work with the County to upgrade culverts along Decker and Snover Roads.
 Due to the size of culverts, the County needs to do the work.
-Existing Flood, Severe Weather, Severe Winter Weather 1, 2, 5, DPW, County Roads High Medium to High Municipal and County Budgets Short to Long Term High SIP PP Lafayette- 9 Continue to enhance and develop the all-hazards public education and outreach program for hazard mitigation and preparedness for the Township.
+Existing Flood, Severe Weather, Severe Winter Weather 1, 2, 5, DPW, County Roads High Medium to High Municipal and County Budgets Short to Long Term High SIP PP Lafayette- 9 (old #12) Continue to enhance and develop the all-hazards public education and outreach program for hazard mitigation and preparedness for the Township.
 N/A All All Township High Low Municipal Budget Ongoing High EAP, LPR PI, PR